Real-Ripple/Ripple/README.md

 - Memory-only context to avoid truncation and preserve conversational continuity.

 ## Changes in Ripple-1.2.py
-- Fixed memory note generation to not truncate prematurely,
+- Fixed memory note generation to not truncate prematurely.
 - Switched to a new memory generation system in which memories summarise the previous q/a turn and overwrite previous notes.

 ## Quick Start